testthedocs/edic/README.md

 ## Install

-Browse o the [release page](https://github.com/testthedocs/edic/releases) and download the binary according to your OS.
+Browse to the [release page](https://github.com/testthedocs/edic/releases) and download the binary according to your OS.

 To install, use `go get`: